jeffpar/pcjs.v1/pubs/pc/reference/compaq/README.md

 as IBM.
 Whatever the reason, this is a woefully underpopulated section of the website.

-The one bright spot is a copy of the [COMPAQ DeskPro 386/25 Technical Reference Guide (Volume I)](deskpro386/) that I found on **ebay** some years ago.
+The one bright spot is a copy of the [COMPAQ DeskPro 386/25 Technical Reference Guide (Volume I)](deskpro386/) that I found on **eBay** some years ago.
 Sadly, Volume II is still nowhere to be found.

 * [COMPAQ DeskPro 386](deskpro386/)